Chubek/chubek/README.md

 I did not understand a word of Thompson's paper of regex because it's a garbage scan from ACM journal.

 I plan to write for ACM.
 But the only thing they will allow someone like me write are the ad copies :(

+# Current Darlings

+I am currently working on two 'big whoops', which have a very similar name (I assure you, it's entirely accidental!):

+* [Orax](https://github.com/Chubek/Orax) -> An optimizing C compiler (in C iteslf), using my own custom backend, with a custom lexical analyzer generator and LALR(0) parser generator, and;
+* [Oryx](https://github.com/Chubek/Oryx) -> A liteweight Non-Compliant operating system, I just read the Dino Book and implement what I want --- however, pretty soon, it will be getting its very own specs.

+So lemme know what you make of these, any ideas, etc --- my contacts at bottom of the page!

 # Special Showcase